 Higher education institutions hold massive databases of administrator, professor, student, and alumni personally identifiable information (PII), making them prime targets for cyber criminals looking for a massive score.

-Understanding what your organization is up against can help you better prepare for inevitable attacks and help you establish an active, rather than reactive, cybersecurity defense posture.
+Understanding what your organization is up against can help you better prepare for inevitable attacks and help you establish a proactive, rather than reactive, cybersecurity defense posture.

 As mentioned above, university ransomware attacks are common.
 Ransomware attacks work by installing malicious software on an organization’s system or network that then takes over control of the information stored there.
 This information can be held ransom—hence the name—until the organization pays to get it returned, or sold on the internet to other cyber criminals.